 CBD can’t cure arthritis, but it’s definitely a long-term natural option for cats and dogs that are already in pain.
 Invest in full-spectrum oil, as it provides greater pain relief compared to regular CBD.
 Treatment also includes anti-inflammatory medication prescribed by your veterinarian.
 Remember that your pet’s arthritis treatment should always focus on pain relief and quality of life.

 I found that my old girl, Sasha, experienced the greatest pain relief when I balanced prescription medication with supplements, including fish oil and full-spectrum oil.
-If you are hesitant about using long-term prescription medication, such as anti-inflammatories, consider THC.
-And even if you have a real golden oldie, include supplements like fish oil to their diet.
-Just remember, that supplements alone won’t reverse joint damage or reduce pain.
-Your fur baby still requires pain medication or alternatives, such as THC, depending on the severity of pain, stiffness, and swelling.
+And even if you have a real golden oldie, include supplements like fish oil in their diet.
+Just remember that supplements alone won’t reverse joint damage or reduce pain.
+Your fur baby still requires pain medication, depending on the severity of pain, stiffness, and swelling.

 If you have any questions or a story to share about your pet’s journey with arthritis, please feel free to comment!